AUSTRALIAN REDCROSS LIFEBLOOD (LIFEBLOOD)CASE STUDY

 4. Key Outcomes

-Ø Integrated Action Plan – An Action Plan and roadmap aligning inclusion across clinical operations, workforce, and community engagement
+Ø Integrated Action Plan – An Action Plan and roadmap aligning inclusion and equity across clinical operations, workforce, and community engagement

 Ø Inclusive Co-Design – Built with, not for, staff and multicultural communities—reflecting shared ownership and collaboration